-Prizes will be awarded to all three team members of the top three (3) finishing teams for each age category in the relay.
-These awards are the responsibility of the host club.
+Medals will be awarded to all three members of each of the top three (3) finishing teams for each age category in the relay.
+CCBC will provide the medals for the Pee Wee and Midget categories.
+The other awards are the responsibility of the host club.